 The average price of a home sold in Ontario in June 2021 was $857,754, with there being 26,191 sales in June 2021.
 In comparison, the first six months of 2021 saw 152,840 sales, for an average of 25,473 sales per month.
 This would give roughly 50,000 transaction opportunities for real estate agents and brokers per month.

 With 79,000 registered realtors, there are about 0.66 transactions per realtor per month in Ontario.
-This works out to be about 8 sales or transactions per year.
+This works out to be about 8 transactions per year, which is much higher than the average Toronto real estate agent who on average engages in less than 7 transactions per year.

 With the average sold price at $857,754, a 2.5% commission would amount to $21,443, or $15,010 after splitting with their brokerage at a 30% brokerage fee.
 At 8 transactions a year, this would average out to $120,080.
 An Ontario real estate agent selling the average amount of homes at the average Ontario home price will make around $120,080 per year.